mccright/rrl_staging/AudioBooks/README.md

 eBook: https://www.gutenberg.org/ebooks/3190
 By [Mark Twain](https://en.wikipedia.org/wiki/Mark_Twain) (1835 - 1910)

-Reading Notes: This recording includes an excellent 40 minute history of the story and its publication.
+Reading Notes: This recording includes an excellent 40 minute history of the story and its publication -- which I found more interesting than the story itself.

 Wikipedia Summary: https://en.wikipedia.org/wiki/1601_(Mark_Twain)
 Librivox Summary: